Veterinary Clinical Reference · EBPT

 Supported by 30+ professional societies.
 The ECTR clearance threshold criteria (≥30% contribution to total clearance, or significant 6-hour removal) and modified Delphi methodology are the primary frameworks applied in both human and veterinary ECTR guideline development — making this the conceptual foundation for current IRIS vet guidelines.

-🐾Veterinary-specific studies.
-Most are retrospective case series or case reports from 2019–2025.
+Veterinary-specific studies.
+Includes foundational reviews from 2012–2017 and recent case series/reports from 2019–2025.
 NSAIDs in dogs are the best-studied indication.
 No veterinary RCTs exist for EBPT in toxicosis.

-👤Human comparative studies providing the pharmacokinetic framework and ECTR evidence principles that underpin veterinary EBPT decision-making.
+Human comparative studies, EXTRIP Workgroup systematic reviews, and technical reviews providing the pharmacokinetic framework and ECTR evidence principles that underpin veterinary EBPT decision-making.
+Includes toxin-specific EXTRIP recommendations, stepwise clinical decision algorithms, historical HD/HP perspectives, and comprehensive HP technology reviews.
 The core physicochemical determinants of extracorporeal clearance are species-independent.

-📋IRIS 2024–2025 guidelines represent the current gold standard for veterinary IHD and hemoperfusion practice.
+IRIS 2024–2025 guidelines represent the current gold standard for veterinary hemodialysis/hemofiltration and hemoperfusion practice.
 EXTRIP Workgroup methodology provides the evidence-appraisal framework used in both human and veterinary ECTR guideline development.